mleglise/devise_oauth_token_authenticatable/README.md

 # Devise OauthTokenAuthenticatable

 Ruby gem that allows Rails 3 + Devise to authenticate users via an OAuth Access Token from a 3rd party provider.

+HERE BE DRAGONS!
+This gem is an extraction from another project, and I'm ashamed to say does not have any test coverage yet.
+If you have any suggestions for how to properly test a Devise module like this, please drop me a line.

 ## Requirements